radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 If you need to change the LDIFZ encryption security key, follow the steps below.

-1. Go to the Control Panel > MANAGE > Security > Attribute Encryption.
+1. Go to the Control Panel > Manage > Security > Attribute Encryption.

 1. Click Edit next to Security Key.
       ![Edit Encryption Key](Media/edit-encryption-key.jpg)